List of Bradford City A.F.C. managers

 Kamara was also succeeded by his own assistant Paul Jewell originally on a temporary basis before the striker, who had been at the club since 1988, was given the job permanently in the summer of 1998.
 Richmond gave Jewell the biggest transfer budget in the club's history.
 Jewell signed the club's first three £1million players to mastermind Bradford's return to the top flight in his first full season.
 He then defied the critics by keeping the club in the Premiership with a 1–0 victory over the club where he had begun his career Liverpool.
 Jewell made a shock exit from the club after a disagreement with Richmond, who made his third successive appointment from within the club by elevating Chris Hutchings to the manager's seat.
 Hutchings was given unprecedented money for a Bradford manager to spend on a series of talented players including record signing David Hopkin, Benito Carbone and Dan Petrescu but he was sacked after 137 days and just one win from 12 league games.

 The money Hutchings was given, combined with the collapse of ITV Digital continued to have repercussions on the club's league position and finances long after he had left.
 Three relegations have followed with a succession of respected managers, including Jim Jefferies, former England captain Bryan Robson and Colin Todd unable to stop the club from dropping through the league.
-Having stated in his autobiography he would one day "love to manage Bradford", Stuart McCall, who had two playing spells at the club, came from Sheffield United on 22 May 2007 to become the club's 38th full-time manager.
+Having stated in his autobiography that he would one day "love to manage Bradford", Stuart McCall, who had two playing spells at the club, came from Sheffield United on 22 May 2007 to become the club's 38th full-time manager.
 McCall was given a two-year contract and promised to deliver promotion in his first season.
-He later changed his judgement and aimed at promotion in his second season; when he again failed he offered to resign, but stayed on for a third campaign.
-He left in February 2010, and was replaced by Peter Taylor.
+He later changed his judgment and aimed at promotion in his second season; when he again failed he offered to resign, but stayed on for a third campaign.
+He left in February 2010 and was replaced by Peter Taylor.
 Taylor's reign lasted only a year before he resigned after criticism from fans, to be replaced by Peter Jackson.
 Jackson staved off relegation to the Football Conference, which was looking a possibility when Taylor resigned, but his reign proved to be even shorter-lived and he resigned after just six months in charge, with the lowest win percentage of any permanent manager in the club's history.
 Phil Parkinson succeeded Jackson and won another relegation battle, before bringing about a major revival in the club's fortunes the following year, taking the side to the final of the League Cup before winning promotion back to League One via the play-offs.